sbeaver44/Transcend-DrivePro-200/README.md

 7) You should replace "Trip Name Goes Here" with something
 8) You want to keep your source files
 9) You don't have more than 9,999 source files
+10) You have **no other .MOV files in the directory you will run this script in -- as they will be deleted**

 # Steps
 1) import this file into the directory **above** all the files you want to merge and timelapse.
 It will look at all directories underneath.